-Reynald de Châtillon is another historical figure who was highly controversial in his own life-time.
+Reynald de Châtillon was highly controversial in his own life-time.
 From the 19th century onwards, he has generally been cast in the role of villain and blamed for the fall of the Kingdom of Jerusalem.
-The modern popular image of Châtillon has largely been shaped by the Hollywood film “The Kingdom of Heaven,” in which he is depicted as a madman bent on war regardless of consequences.
-But the noted historian Bernard Hamilton argues persuasively that Châtillon was a brilliant strategist, whose actions did more to help than hurt the Kingdom of Jerusalem.
+The modern popular image of Châtillon has been shaped largely by the Hollywood film “The Kingdom of Heaven,” in which he is depicted as a madman bent on war regardless of consequences.
+But the noted historian Bernard Hamilton argues persuasively that Châtillon was a brilliant strategist, whose actions did more to help than harm the Kingdom of Jerusalem.
 More recently still, the journalist Jeffrey Lee has written a light-weight popular biography in which he seeks to completely rehabilitate Châtillon, arguing he was no more violent than his fellows and suffers only from a bad press.

 As a novelist, this character clearly offered significant potential, as a brief summary of his colorful career highlights.